 In addition to the traditional Ph.D. program, the AE Department offers a Direct Ph.D. program, which allows highly qualified applicants, generally with a B.S. degree GPA of 3.75 equivalent or better, to be admitted directly into the Ph.D. program without an M.S. degree.
-The admission application for this program for new students must be supported by a faculty advisor.
-Current AE graduate students in the M.S. program may petition the AE Graduate Policy Committee to join the Direct PhD program before the end of the second semester after enrollment.
+The student’s graduate GPA will be considered in their application to the direct Ph.D. when the student has completed at least one semester of graduate study.
+The admission application for this program must be supported by a faculty advisor.
+The direct Ph.D. program has the same coursework requirements as the MS plus Ph.D. route.
+However, students in the direct Ph.D. do not write an M.S. thesis and do not receive an M.S. degree.

 AE's Direct PhD curriculum requirements are below:

 - 96 hours of credit, including 48 hours of course work (a maximum of 4 of the total hours of course work may be in independent study; independent study with thesis advisor is not allowed)

 - 24 hours of course work of the 48 total required must be at the 500-level.
 12 of the 24 hours must be in Aerospace Engineering (no substitutions allowed).